francescobarbarulo/kubernetes-starter-pack/guides/lab03.md

     ```

     This is due to the lack of a kubeconfig file.
 The `kubectl` command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
-    By default, `kubectl` looks for the `$HOME/.kube/config` file.
+    By default, `kubectl` looks for the `~/.kube/config` file.
 You can specify other kubeconfig files by setting the `KUBECONFIG` environment variable.

 6. During cluster creation, kubeadm signs the certificate in the `/etc/kubernetes/admin.conf` to have `Subject: O = system:masters, CN = kubernetes-admin`.
-Set the `KUBECONFIG` environemnt variable:
+Copy it in `~/.kube/config`:

     ```sh
-    export KUBECONFIG=/etc/kubernetes/admin.conf
+    sudo cp /etc/kubernetes/admin.conf ~/.kube/config
     ```

 7. Try to run `kubectl get node` again.
 The output is simlar to this: